Barriers to Care: Four PAs Talk About Serving Rural Communities During the Pandemic

 By Jennifer Walker

-During the height of the COVID-19 pandemic in 2020, PA Ed Friedmann made some changes to how he provides patient care at his small community clinic in Redfield, Iowa.
+During the height of the COVID-19 pandemic in 2020, Ed Friedmann, PA-C, DFAAPA, made some changes to how he provides patient care at his small community clinic in Redfield, Iowa.
 As the owner and sole provider at the Redfield Medical Clinic, which serves a community of 833 people, he changed his protocol for screening patients, hanging signs on the clinic doors instructing them to call before entering the building and even making “car visits.”
 This is when Friedmann—dressed in a fluid-resistant gown and an N95 mask procured through county funding to add to his office’s limited supply of personal protective equipment (PPE)—met patients at their cars to take vital signs and perform COVID-19 tests.

 “It was like a car hop,” says Friedmann, who began his career in medicine as a combat medic with the U.S. Army’s Green Berets in Vietnam.
 “I’d have on my space suit and run out there and swab them.”